ITISFoundation/osparc-docs/docs/d1.1-report/reqs/results.md

 multiple teams would be interested in using microscopy images to generate nerve microstructure models.
-Image processing is used by the SPARC awardees for various tasks (video analysis, calcium expression, neuron morphology reconstruction…), but for those tasks the teams will continue using their established tools (ImageJ, Imaris, Neurolucida…).
+Image processing is used by the SPARC awardees for various tasks (video analysis, calcium expression, neuron morphology reconstruction...), but for those tasks the teams will continue using their established tools (ImageJ, Imaris, Neurolucida...).
 One team expressed willingness to share self-developed video analysis functionality in the form of a SIM-CORE service, but it is unclear if other parties would be interested in such functionality.
 Only one team